Let’s first answer the question: what is a suffix?

 Fungo, funghetto

-Mushroom, small mushroom
+Mushroom, little mushroom

 Orso, orsetto

-Bear, small bear
+Bear, little bear

 Borsa, borsetta